Update regarding impact of Covid-19 and opening up of campuses in autumn 2020

-On Friday 29 May, the Swedish Government provided encouraging news to both international students in Sweden and those accepted to studies this autumn by lifting earlier recommendations on distance learning and allowing Swedish universities to start preparing for to open their classrooms.
+On Friday 29 May 2020, the Swedish Government provided encouraging news to both international students in Sweden and those accepted to studies this autumn by lifting earlier recommendations on distance learning and allowing Swedish universities to start preparing for to open their classrooms for autumn 2020.

 Does this mean there will be on-campus teaching this autumn? 🤔